foilthepolice/foilthepolice.org/data/templates/nj/request-citizen-complaints.md

 Pursuant to Open Public Records Act ("OPRA"), I hereby request the following records:

-I request copies of all anonymous, citizen, and agency complaints made to the Hanover Township police department over the past 3 years.
+I request copies of all anonymous, citizen, and agency complaints made to the [INSERT YOUR TOWN] police department over the past 3 years.

 As you know, N.J.S.A.
 47:1A-5.i requires that a custodian of government shall grant access and respond to a request within seven business days of receipt of a request.
 Therefore, I would appreciate a response as soon as possible and look forward to hearing from you shortly.
 Thank you in advance for your anticipated cooperation in this matter.